asimzulfiqar/Extra-time-series-grafana-plugin/README.md

-# Extra Time series panel (org1-extratimeseries-panel)
+# Extra Time series panel (asimzulfiqar-extratimeseries-panel)

 Extra Time series is a custom Grafana panel that extends the Time series visualization with:
 - Export (CSV, HTML, Image)